Defying West, Putin orders troops to Ukraine rebel regions

 After a flurry of calls, US President Joe Biden, France's Emmanuel Macron and German Chancellor Olaf Scholz warned that Moscow's gambit "would not go unanswered".

-The US leader also promised his Ukrainian counterpart Volodymyr Zelensky that Washington was committed to Ukraine's "territorial integrity".
+The US announced its first sanctions, with the White House saying Biden will issue an executive order to "prohibit new investment, trade, and financing by US persons to, from, or in" the two rebel regions.

+A French presidential official said the European Union was preparing a list of Russian entities and individuals to sanction in a "proportionate" response to the recognition.

-In Kyiv, Zelensky convened a meeting of his national security council and was due to make a speech later in the night.
+In Kyiv, President Volodymyr Zelensky convened a meeting of his national security council and was due to make a speech later in the night.

 He accused the authorities in Kyiv of persecuting Russian speakers and of preparing a "blitzkrieg" against the breakaway regions of Donetsk and Luhansk in Ukraine's east.